 City staff indicated in a Jan.
 8 memo that the project and deal terms have changed.
 At this point, the developer, Bellmont Promenade LLC (headed up by Legacy Development), is requesting the city approve the issuance of pre-construction special obligation bonds.

-Serrano, an attorney with Kutack Rock, advised the Shawnee council committee that pre-construction special obligation bonds pose a reputational risk for the city, but Shawnee is not financially on the hook if the project fails or the bonds defaulted.
+Serrano, an attorney with Kutak Rock, advised the Shawnee council committee that pre-construction special obligation bonds pose a reputational risk for the city, but Shawnee is not financially on the hook if the project fails or the bonds defaulted.

 The council committee agreed 7-1 with the issuance of the pre-construction special obligation bonds, with councilmember Mike Kemmling casting the dissenting vote.